CoMPaSS: Enhancing Spatial Understanding in Text-to-Image Diffusion Models: Experiments

+\textbf{Hyperparameters of \dataEngineName{}.} The \dataEngineName{} data engine has four tunable hyperparameters.
+We empirically determine the optimal values to be $\{\tau_\text{v}, \tau_\text{u}, \tau_\text{o}, \tau_\text{s} \} = \{0.2, 2.0, 0.3, 0.5\}$ via grid search.
+In \cref{tab@ablation-scop}, we report the model's sensitivity to each of these four hyperparameters by evaluating performance on nearby values.
+While our chosen hyperparameters yield optimal results, the model's performance remains high across a range of nearby values, indicating the robustness of the \dataEngineName{} engine.

-Comparing settings (i) and (ii) within each model reveals that \dataEngineName{} alone contributes substantially to the spatial understanding of diffusion models.
-This finding is in line with our initial motivation, where we identified that one of the main reasons current models are failing spatial-related generations is that current datasets yield severely flawed spatial-related image-text data.
-It also confirms that \dataEngineName{} is able to curate a set of high-quality data that directly contributes to the spatial understanding of diffusion models.
+\textbf{Effect of \dataEngineName{}.} In \cref{tab@ablation-components}, comparing settings (i) and (ii) within each model reveals that \dataEngineName{} alone contributes substantially to the spatial understanding of diffusion models.
+This finding supports our initial hypothesis that a primary cause of failure in spatial generation is the flawed nature of existing training data.
+This confirms that \dataEngineName{} successfully curates high-quality data that directly improves the spatial understanding of diffusion models.